aurelia/site-generator/lib/app/docs/api/templating/index.md

   * `target?: any` - No description available.

-* `customAttribute(name: string, defaultBindingMode?: number, aliases?: string): any` - Decorator: Indicates that the decorated class is a custom attribute.
+* `customAttribute(name: string, defaultBindingMode?: number, aliases?: ): any` - Decorator: Indicates that the decorated class is a custom attribute.
   * `name: string` - The name of the custom attribute.
   * `defaultBindingMode?: number` - The default binding mode to use when the attribute is bound with .bind.
-  * `aliases?: string` - The array of aliases to associate to the custom attribute.
+  * `aliases?: ` - The array of aliases to associate to the custom attribute.